Get the App

 Clinical Performance

-Mastering neuroanatomy fundamentals through Oncourse's Neuro Module becomes crucial during clinical rotations.
+Mastering neuroanatomy fundamentals through Oncourse's Neuro Module is crucial during clinical rotations.
 Understanding cerebral blood flow, cranial nerve pathways, and brainstem anatomy isn't just academic — it's what separates competent from excellent clinical performance.

 Away Rotations

-Most successful applicants complete 2-4 away rotations at programs where they want to match.
+Most successful applicants complete 2–4 away rotations at programs where they want to match.
 These rotations are extended interviews where you prove you can function as part of the team.
-Programs often rank applicants they've worked with over those they've only met during interview day.
+Programs often rank applicants they've worked with over those they've only met on interview day.

 Letters of Recommendation